slavaaaaaaaaaa/smaslennikov.github.io/_posts/2025-02-22-engineer-experience.md

 1. Repeat regularly, depending on severity.

 **Finally, everything in this proposal depends on all levels of the company hierarchy: Engineers, People Managers, Upper Leadership.
 All three groups, all individuals have to be on-board.**

+### DevEx

+This isn't DevEx (Developer Experience): a discipline of maximizing engineer performance through quality tooling, automations, and Technical Operations support.
+This is an expansion on the DevEx philosophy focusing on what leaders and engineers can do to have the best experience working in an engineering department.

 ## Further reading